KTH/kth-node-formlib/README.md

 ```

 DONE: Register i18n utility with component registry

-Get browser include to work (currently fails on babel, work around is to copy files in .../browser to project)
+TODO: Get browser include to work with dev-package (currently fails on babel, work around is to copy files in .../browser to project)
 https://github.com/babel/babel-loader/blob/master/README.md#the-node-api-for-babel-has-been-moved-to-babel-core